-The following news outlets and organizations include Humanity & Inclusion on their lists of vetted organizations responding to the Pakistan floods: Atlanta Business Journal, CIDI, CNN, Fortune and PBS, and Time Out.
+The following news outlets and organizations include Humanity & Inclusion on their lists of vetted organizations responding to the Pakistan floods: Atlanta Business Journal, CIDI, CNN, Fortune, Obama Foundation, PBS, and Time Out.

 Any funds raised beyond the needs of our Pakistan emergency response will be used to support other vital programs around the world.